lcegit/cooper_challenge/README.md

 ## My solution ##

 I constructed 2D arrays to set up the chart data using a for loop.
-To access assessment values, loop functions are used.
+To access assessment values, for loop functions are used.

 ## Resources ##